syncfusion-content/js-api-docs/api/js/ejListView.md

 {:#members:checkedindices}

-Set the index values to be selected on intial loading.
+Set the index values to be selected on initial loading.
 This works only when enableCheckMark is set true.

 #### Default Value